xtensor-stack/xtensor/docs/source/view.rst

     std::cout << fl << std::endl;
     // => prints { 0, 1, 2, 3, 4, 5 }

-Like the dynamic view and the transposed view, the flatten view is built upon the ``xstrided_view``.
+Like the strided view and the transposed view, the flatten view is built upon the ``xstrided_view``.

 Index views
 -----------